[Experiments & Analysis] Evaluating the Feasibility of Sampling-Based Techniques for Training Multilayer Perceptrons: Efficient Training by

 During training, \lsh{} computes the hash signature of each incoming input using the existing hash functions.
 Then, a set of weight vectors will be returned using the hash values corresponding to the hash bucket.
 The active nodes in a layer are the union of their corresponding weight vectors from probing $L$ hash tables.
 Then, the model only performs the exact inner product on these active nodes and skips the rest.
 Finally, the gradient will only backpropagate through the active nodes and update the corresponding weights.
 In other words, ALSH is used to sample a subset of nodes with probability $1-(1-p^K)^L$ if $p$ is the probability of collision.

 Updating the hash tables ensures that the modified weight vectors are recognized.
 Based on the results reported by \citet{ScaleableLSH}, the number of active nodes for each input can be as small as 5\% of the total nodes per layer.
 Thus, \lsh{} performs a significantly smaller set of inner products in each iteration.
-Moreover, due to the sparsity of the active sets belonging to different data inputs, the overlap between them throughout the dataset is small.
-Accordingly, the weight gradient updates corresponding to these inputs are sparse as well.
-To leverage this, the hash table updates are executed after processing a batch of inputs and can be executed in parallel.
-The main advantage of \lsh{} is that, unlike \dropout{}, it finds the active nodes \emph{before} computing the inner products. \tightsection{Efficient Training by \cTwo{}} While techniques discussed in \S\ref{sec:cone} reduce the vector-matrix multiplication time by selecting a subset of columns (nodes) from each weight matrix $W^k$ and computing the inner product exactly for them, an alternative approach is to select all columns but to compute inner products approximately.
+Moreover, due to the sparsity of the active sets belonging to different data inputs, the overlap between them throughout the dataset is small, so the weight gradient updates corresponding to these inputs are sparse as well.
+Thus, the hash table updates are executed after processing a batch of inputs and can be executed in parallel.
+The main advantage of \lsh{} is that, unlike \dropout{}, it finds the active nodes \emph{before} computing the inner products.

+\tightsection{Efficient Training by \cTwo{}} While techniques discussed in \S\ref{sec:cone} reduce the vector-matrix multiplication time by selecting a subset of columns (nodes) from each weight matrix $W^k$ and computing the inner product exactly for them, an alternative approach is to select all columns but to compute inner products approximately.
 This idea has been proposed by \citet{FasterNN}.
-This paper is built on the Monte Carlo (MC) method by \citet{MonteCarloMM} for fast approximation of matrix multiplication.
+This paper is built on the MC method by \citet{MonteCarloMM} for fast approximation of matrix multiplication.
 We first review the work of \citet{MonteCarloMM} in \S\ref{sec:method:mm} and then in \S\ref{sec:method:fa} we explain how \citet{FasterNN} adapt the method to develop an algorithm for efficient training of DNNs.

 \tightsubsection{Fast Approximation of Matrix Multiplication} For many applications, a fast estimation of the matrix product is good enough.
-In addition to hardware/software oriented optimizations such as cache management \citep{GPUMM, anatomyMM} or half precision computations \citep{precisionMM}, Monte Carlo~(MC) methods \citep{montecarlo} have been proposed for such estimations.
+In addition to hardware/software oriented optimizations such as cache management~\citep{GPUMM, anatomyMM} or half-precision computations~\citep{precisionMM, MM-CPU}, MC methods~\citep{montecarlo} have been used for such estimations.
 At a high level, MC methods use repeated sampling and the law of large numbers to estimate aggregate values.

 Recall that given two matrices $A \in \Reals^{m \times n}$ and $B \in \Reals^{n \times p}$, the product $AB$ is an $m \times p$ matrix, where every element $AB_{i,j}$ is the inner product of $i$-th row of $A$ with the $j$-th column of $B$: